Voltaire: Legacy

 He has had his detractors among his later colleagues.
 The Scottish Victorian writer Thomas Carlyle argued that "Voltaire read history, not with the eye of devout seer or even critic, but through a pair of mere anti-catholic spectacles."

 The town of Ferney, where Voltaire lived out the last 20 years of his life, was officially named Ferney-Voltaire in honor of its most famous resident, in 1878.
 His château is a museum.
 Voltaire's library is preserved intact in the National Library of Russia at Saint Petersburg.
-In the Zurich of 1916, the theatre and performance group who would become the early avant-garde Dada movement named their theater the Cabaret Voltaire.
+In the Zürich of 1916, the theatre and performance group who would become the early avant-garde Dada movement named their theater the Cabaret Voltaire.
 A late-20th-century industrial music group later adopted the same name.
 Astronomers have bestowed his name on the Voltaire crater on Deimos and the asteroid 5676 Voltaire.

 Voltaire was also known to have been an advocate for coffee, drinking it at every turn: fifty times a day, according to Frederick the Great; three times a day, said Wagniere.
 It has been suggested that high amounts of caffeine stimulated his creativity.
-His great-grand-niece was the mother of Pierre Teilhard de Chardin, a Catholic philosopher and Jesuit priest.
+His great-grandniece was the mother of Pierre Teilhard de Chardin, a Catholic philosopher and Jesuit priest.
 His book Candide was listed as one of The 100 Most Influential Books Ever Written, by Martin Seymour-Smith.

 In the 1950s, the bibliographer and translator Theodore Besterman started to collect, transcribe and publish all of Voltaire's writings.
 He founded the Voltaire Institute and Museum in Geneva where he began publishing collected volumes of Voltaire's correspondence.
 On his death in 1976, he left his collection to the University of Oxford, where the Voltaire Foundation became established as a department.
-The Foundation has continued to publish the Complete Works of Voltaire, a complete chronological series expected to reach completion in 2018 with around 200 volumes, fifty years after the series began.
+The Foundation has published the Complete Works of Voltaire, a chronological series in 205 volumes completed in 2022, more than fifty years after the first volume appeared.
 It also publishes the series Oxford University Studies in the Enlightenment, begun by Bestermann as Studies on Voltaire and the Eighteenth Century, which has reached more than 500 volumes.